 Let be an arbitrary minimum spanning tree of .

 If , let be the cycle in , be an edge in .
-Then since , it follows that is a minimum spanning tree.
+Then since , it follows that is a minimum spanning tree containing .

-Applying Introsort to sort the edges and using a Disjoint Set Union to maintain the structure of the graph yield an algorithm that solves the problem in time and space.
+Applying an appropriate sorting algorithm (e.g., Merge Sort, Heapsort, Quicksort) to sort the edges and using a Disjoint Set Union to maintain the structure of the graph yield an algorithm that solves the problem in time and space.

 DSU dsu(n);